kirarpit/the-odd-blog/minimal-mistakes/_posts/2017-10-06-ethereum-mining-in-india.md

 </figure>

 ## Whom is this guide for?
-- If you are a crypto enthusiast and have been wondering about setting up your own mining rig but are uncertain of the logistics.
+- If you're a crypto enthusiast and have been wondering about setting up your own mining rig but are uncertain of the logistics.
 - If you wish, you knew a cool friend who’s already been mining so that you could gain some valuable insights before investing in it yourself.
 - If you’ve already set up a mining rig but are facing difficulty in figuring out the optimum configuration of the system.